jantman/blog/content/2008/10/my-biggest-problem-with-linux.md

 - and, of course, will talk about MacOS - I'll obviously be spending a good deal of time on the Unix/Linux side of things.
-This has gotten me thinking about one of my biggest problems with Linux (and specifically [OpenSuSE][], my usual default distro.
+This has gotten me thinking about one of my biggest problems with Linux (and specifically [OpenSuSE](http://www.opensuse.org), my usual default distro.
 Patch management is utterly awful.

 Here's the problem: I have about a dozen machines under my control.
 I need to keep them all up-to-date.
 Currently, I manually do patches and